weharris/DSgarage/content/C7041 labs/01-graphing-1.md

 The can see the labels included in quotes inside the xlab and ylab arguments now appear on your graph.

 It can also be nice to remove the default gray background, to make what some feel is a cleaner graph.
 Try adding `+ theme_classic()` to the end of one of your lines of code making a graph, to see whether you prefer the result to the default design.
-Also, you could add a title by adding the labs function and setting the main argument to a character string `+ labs(main = "your title")`.
+Also, you could add a title by adding the labs function and setting the main argument to a character string `+ labs(title = "your title")`.

 &nbsp;